iamshaynez/blessing-vip/content/english/_index.md

 description: "Blessing For VIPs: Get your daily dose of divine intervention, delivered straight to your inbox.
 Subscribe now for blessings, good fortune, and a touch of heavenly humor."
 ####################### Banner #########################
 banner:
-  title : "Blessing For VIPs: Divine Inspiration Delivered to Your Inbox" image : "images/banner-art.png" content : "Tired of the same old routine?
+  title : "Divine Inspiration Delivered to Your Inbox" image : "images/banner-art.png" content : "Tired of the same old routine?
 Yearning for a touch of the divine in your daily life?
 Blessing For VIPs offers a unique subscription service delivering blessings from a pantheon of deities, spirits, and mythical beings from across the globe, straight to your inbox."
   button: